cglouch/snakefish/README.md

 #### So what's the point?

 Good question!
 At first bitboards seem like a perplexing choice.
 Why go through all this trouble just to define the board?
 Well as alluded to earlier, the big win for bitboards is efficiency.
-With a bit of cleverness, we can express most of the computations we need to perform in terms of bitwise operations.
+With a bit of cleverness (pardon the pun), we can express most of the computations we need to perform in terms of bitwise operations.
 This effectively "parallelizes" the computations, and drastically cuts down on the number of instructions needed to generate moves - a major bottleneck for a chess engine.
 Moreover, bitboards are fairly compact in terms of memory usage.
 While there's no shortage of RAM these days, a low memory footprint still helps fit more data into cache, which is important for performance.

-Let's look at an example of a computation where the bitboard approach shines.
+Let's take a look at move generation to see some examples of bitboards in action.

+### Move generation

+Arguably the hardest part of a chess engine is generating moves quickly and correctly.

 ### Evaluation